freshaudio/fresh-audio/crew-members/louis.md

 ---

 # Louis Innis
-_Junior Sound Recordist_
+_Sound Recordist_

 All time favourite album: Legend - Bob Marley and the Wailers

 ## Recent work:
-+ What's Up
-+ Dead Wrong
-+ The Interceptor
++ Power of Polo
 + Swim Challenge 2015
++ Storage Hunters
++ The Only Way Is Essex
++ You And Whose Army
++ Get Well Soon
++ England Rugby World Cup entry/exit
++ Absolute Genius with Dick and Dom
++ The One Show
-+ Secret Skeletons
++ Sex Box
-+ Sky Sports News
-+ Who Killed Laura Kitchen

 To book Louis please call [07984 189 135](tel:+447984189135) or email [amanda@freshaudio.tv](mailto:amanda@freshaudio.tv)